Cong MPs, legislators in K'taka to use LAD fund for procurement of vaccines: Siddaramaiah | Politics

 The government has said it will give vaccines to all free of cost once it arrives from the two manufacturers in the country -- Serum Institute of India and Bharat Biotech.

-There were 5,93,078 active cases as on Thursday.PTI GMS SS PTI PTI
+There were 5,93,078 active cases as of Thursday.PTI GMS SS PTI PTI

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)